Respiratory Illness: Tools and Resources for Doctors

 - Monoclonal antibody Beyfortus® is recommended for universal immunization of newborns and high-risk infants up to 24 months old.

-- Infants born during RSV season (November 2024-April 2025) are to be immunized before hospital discharge; infants born in 2024 out of RSV season or outside hospital may be immunized in primary care, hospital clinics, or through local Public Heath Units.
+- Infants born during RSV season (November 2025-April 2026) are to be immunized before hospital discharge; infants born in 2025 out of RSV season or outside hospital may be immunized in primary care, hospital clinics, or through local Public Heath Units.

-- High-risk older adults (including residents of any retirement home aged 60+) are eligible to receive the Abrysvo® or Arexvy® vaccine.
+- High-risk older adults (as described above) are eligible to receive the Abrysvo® or Arexvy® vaccine.
 Studies show multi-year protection from vaccination – those who received a dose last RSV season do not require a dose this season.

 - Counsel pregnant individuals about the effectiveness of Beyfortus® in prevention – Abrysvo® may be offered in pregnancy if Beyfortus® is declined.